Welcome to Sierra Adventure Summer Camp!

 Safety is emphasized throughout the week, and safety instructions are given and enforced for every activity.
 Any camper not following safety rules will be removed from the activity for their own and others’ safety.

-Students may be using small camp-provided whittling knives during specific activities under close supervision and with safety instruction based on Boy Scout knife safety rules.
+Students may be using small camp-provided whittling knives during specific activities under the close supervision of adult instructional staff and with safety instruction based on Boy Scout knife safety rules.
 Knives will be used for carving tools and making crafts from wood and natural materials.
 Please note that students are not allowed to bring their own knives.

-Archery is taught and closely supervised by instructional staff using National Archery in the Schools Program (NASP) safety standards, using their 11 Steps to Archery Success.
+Archery is taught and closely supervised by adult instructional staff following the National Archery in the Schools Program (NASP) safety standards, using their 11 Steps to Archery Success.
 No unsupervised archery is allowed and the equipment is put away after each instructor-taught lesson.

-Students are allowed to make calls home only in the event of an emergency or extreme homesickness.
+Students are allowed to make calls home only with an adult (usually the camp director) and only in the event of an emergency or extreme homesickness.
 If there is a special reason you need to speak with your child during the week, please make arrangements with the Camp Director beforehand.
 In the event of an emergency, parents may call the camp office phone at 760-938-2936.
-Messages will be checked throughout the day and those left after 10pm will be checked in the morning.
+Messages will be checked throughout the day and those left after 10 pm will be checked in the morning.
+The director checks email and text messages more frequently, so if you need to contact us during camp, please email Maggie at [email protected] or text at 760-920-6872.
 Please note that students are not allowed to bring cell phones.

 To help your child have a fun and successful week, tell your child ahead of time that you expect them to stay to the end and that you are very proud of them for spending a week away from home.
 Everyone suffers from homesickness at some point and the best way to help it is to focus on the present time at camp, their friends, and how much fun they are having.
-Parent visits and phone calls remind them of home and often make the homesickness worse.
-This is their chance to become more self-reliant, and is an important growth experience for most children.
-More information on preventing homesickness
+Parent visits and phone calls remind them of home and sometimes make the homesickness worse.
+This is their chance to become more self-reliant and is an important growth experience for most children.
+Click here for more information on preventing homesickness

 Parent Visitation Policy: